madgicweb/buddystream/readme.txt

 - JSON
 - CRONJOB access

-You may find FREE translations on: http://www.buddystream.net.
-For support and other feature request, please contact us on our website.
+For support and other feature request, please contact me: blackphantom25@gmail.com

 == Installation ==
 1. Upload this plugin to your `/wp-content/plugins/` directory.